-Since Ready To Learn's (RTL) inception, public media has produced and disseminated a collection of high quality, evidence-based content to advance the school readiness skills of children, particularly those in low-income communities.
-In addition to creating content for broadcast, Internet, and mobile platforms, local stations work with community partners to extend learning.
-Each year, CPB and PBS collaborate with hundreds of local stations and their partners to implement literacy, math and science resources with children, families, and educators.
+Since Ready To Learn's (RTL) inception, public media has produced and disseminated a collection of high-quality, evidence-based content to advance the school readiness skills of children, particularly those in low-income communities.
+In addition to creating content for broadcast, internet, and mobile platforms, local stations work with community partners to extend learning and target resources where they are needed most.
+Each year, CPB and PBS collaborate with hundreds of local stations and their partners to implement literacy, math and science resources with children, families and educators.
+The demand for Ready To Learn funding exceeds the program's current financial resources.
+In FY 2018, CPB received 34 funding proposals totaling almost \$6 million, but only 14 could be funded (\$2.45 million).

 In recent years, RTL has been agile and innovative in response to dramatic changes in the media landscape with the advent of mobile technology.
-As more American families have gained access to mobile devices, this new technology environment has redefined how both adults and children in RTL's target audience access and use content.
-For public media and RTL policy leaders, the strategy has been to build upon a strong foundation of universal broadcast television, a nationwide network of local PBS stations, and the beloved PBS KIDS characters that comprise
+As more American families have gained access to mobile devices, this new technology environment has redefined how adults and children in RTL's target audience access and use content.
+For public media and RTL policy leaders, the strategy has been to build upon a strong foundation of educational broadcast television, a nationwide network of local PBS stations, and the beloved PBS KIDS characters that comprise public media's early childhood line-up so that families and community organizations can excel in using RTL's educationally-sound videos, games and other interactive resources via television, web, smartphone, tablet, and offline experiences.